-Co-Education at KHS from September 2021
+Co-Education at KHS

 I am sure you are aware of the rare alchemy that KHS possesses in working with a broad range of children in a rounded, mainstream environment.
 We offer a great option for those pupils who may benefit from a smaller, more personal school, a little bit more time to reach their academic potential, or indeed those who simply need an injection of self-esteem.
 However, we also boast an equally outstanding track-record of success with able, bright students.
 There is little doubt in my mind that many types of girl will flourish under our care here at KHS in the same way that our boys do.

-As ever, there really is no substitute for coming to visit us and speaking to key members of staff, as well as our pupils, in order to gain a feel for this remarkable school.
-In the meantime, please do register your interest with Mrs Ines Witts, Registrar, and I look forward to extending a warm KHS welcome to you and your family in the near future.
+As ever, there really is no substitute for coming to visit us and speaking to key members of staff, as well as our pupils, in order to gain a feel for our remarkable school.
+In the meantime, please do register your interest with Mrs Zoe Ashton, Head of Admissions email@example.com or telephone 01372 723590.